copaHoelker/pro-code-agents/labs/01-essentials/03-mcp/cs/readme.md

 ### Step 1: Start the Functions Host

-From the `src` directory, start the Functions host:
+From the `mcp-tool` directory, start the Functions host:

 ```bash
 func start